Beadwork: Europe

 Beadwork in Europe, much like in Egypt and the Americas, can be traced to the use of bone and shell as adornments amongst early modern humans.
 As glassmaking increased in popularity through the Middle Ages, glass beads began to appear extensively in bead embroidery, beaded necklaces, and similar wares.

-In Northern Russia, the Kokoshnik headdress typically includes river pearl netting around the forehead in addition to traditional bead embroidery.
+In Northern Russia, the kokoshnik headdress typically includes river pearl netting around the forehead in addition to traditional bead embroidery.

 By 1291, artists in Murano, Italy had begun production of intricate glass Murano beads inspired by Venetian glassware.
 With the advent of lampwork glass, Europeans started producing seed beads for embroidery, crochet, and other, mostly off-loom techniques.
 Czech seed beads are among the most popular contemporary bead styles.

 One technique of European beadwork is beaded "immortal" flowers.
 The technique's origins, though indistinct, are generally agreed to range at least several centuries back, as far back as at least the 16th if not 14th century.
-Two mayor styles were developed: French beading, in which the wire only goes through each bead once and the wires are arranged vertically, and Victorian (also called English or Russian) beading, in which the wires go through each bead twice and are arranged horizontally.
+Two major styles were developed: French beading, in which the wire only goes through each bead once and the wires are arranged vertically, and Victorian (also called English or Russian) beading, in which the wires go through each bead twice and are arranged horizontally.
 In the late 19th and early 20th century, the beaded flowers were used to create long lasting funeral wreaths, called immortelles (French for "immortals").
 In the mid-20th century, the art was introduced to United States with sales of flower beading kits.
 In 1960s to 1970s, books by emerging beaded flower designers emerged.
 In the 1990s and 2000s, there was another revival of interest in the craft, exemplified for example by the funeral wreaths made to commemorate victims of the September 11 attacks.

 Ukrainian masters develop exclusively national motifs in their bead collections.
 Beaded artworks include clothing ensembles, clothing accessories, priestly clothing decorations, and household items.
 At the beginning of the 20th century embroidery workshops were created on the territory of Galicia and Bukovyna, where, along with weaving and embroidery, jewelry from beads was made.
 Contemporary beadwork includes: beaded clothing, collars, bracelets, necklaces, clothing accessories like handbags and purses.